gravitational/gravity/docs/6.x/quickstart.md

 ### Installing via Web Browser

 This method of installation launches a graphical installation wizard in a web browser.
-It is useful for sales demos or for less technical users.

 To launch a web installer, you will need: